The End

 “Well, it’s been a while!”

-“I’m always ready when you need me to be.”
+“I’m always ready when you need me.”

-I didn’t find this reproach amusing.
+I didn’t find this accusation amusing.

 “Sorry.
 I’m teasing.
 It’s good to see you, Bond, my friend.”

-“It’s good to see you too, Taulier,” I smiled.
+“Good to see you too, Taulier,” I smiled.

-He stopped smiling and he explained.
+He stopped smiling and explained.

-I stopped smiling too.
-Yeah, very lucky…
+I also stopped smiling.
+Yes, I’m very lucky…

 End of Chapter 1